-The dissertation proposal consists of the first three chapters of the dissertation.
+The dissertation proposal consists of the first three chapters of the dissertation and will be conducted after the completion of EDU 670B Advanced Educational Research Design II.
 Students will be encouraged early in the program to begin thinking about an area of research and will be introduced to the elements of the dissertation process through previous coursework and activities.
-Students may use their thesis as their dissertation proposal if approved.